Erin O'Carroll Bantum, PhD

 Selected Publications

 Arnobit C, Loo K, Pagano I, Fukui J, Smith M, Braun-Inglis C, & Bantum EO.
 (2021).
 Recruiting cancer survivors to a mobile mindfulness intervention: Exploring online and face-to-face recruitment strategies.
-International Journal of Environmental Research and Public Health, Oct; DOI: 10.3390/ijerph181910136.
+International Journal of Environmental Research and Public Health; Oct; DOI: 10.3390/ijerph181910136.

 Fukui J, Bantum EO, Meister M, Lim S, Marumoto A, & Pagano I. (2021).
 Breast pain in a diverse population of breast cancer patients.
-Journal of Psychosocial Oncology Research and Practice, July, DOI: 10.1097/OR0.00000000000055.
+Journal of Psychosocial Oncology Research and Practice; July; DOI: 10.1097/OR0.00000000000055.

 Yamada P, Teranishi-Hashimoto C, & Bantum, EO.
 (2021).
 Paired exercise has superior effects on psychosocial health compared to individual exercise in female cancer patients.
+Supportive Care in Cancer, Apr; DOI:10.1007/s0052.021.06209.6.

-Publication list via PubMed
+Publication list via NIH MyBibliography

 Active Grants

-E. Bantum, Co-Investigator; J. Acoba & R. Holcombe, (since 08/01/19), J. Berenberg, MPIs
+E. Bantum, Co-Investigator; J. Berenberg & J. Acoba, MPIs

 NIH/NCI Community Oncology Research Program